JeremyFisher/GenRe-ShapeHD/md/voxel.md

 ## Code

-The code to generate truncated unsinged distance voxel grids using is available [here](link-to-code).
-The original data can be replicated by running this code on the replicated renders which can be obtained as [described here](rendering.md).
+The code to generate truncated unsinged distance voxel grids using is available [here](../generate_gt/).